-3.2.7 Revegetation
+3.2.8 Revegetation

-There has been various attempts at revegetation on the site.
+There have been various attempts at revegetation on the site.
 River Red Gums plots established on the Barwon River by Barwon Water/CCMA in partnership with Graham Perkins have become well established however the seed provenance is unknown (likely Barwon Water nursery stock) and should not be used for seed collective unless verified.

 Shelter belt row planting using a mix of exotic and native species along the main farm tracks has struggled to become established due to periodic inundation and harsh saline conditions.
-Where possible these trees should be retained to provide habitat and landscape character until new tree indigenous planting can be established.
+Where possible these trees should be retained to provide habitat and landscape character until new tree planting of appropriate native vegetation can be established.

 The environmental rehabilitation of the Sparrovale site will mainly focus on protecting existing areas of indigenous vegetation assisting the natural regeneration and expansion of these communities with targeted weed control, pulse grazing and hydrologic management to maintain and enhance biodiversity values.

-Actual new planting works will initially focus on reinstatement of an indigenous overstorey canopy cover that is unlikely to recover without planting.
-Seed sourced from existing remnant indigenous overstorey trees on the site and nearby will be used to grow new trees and shrubs.
-Suited to the Sparrovale land.
+Targeted new planting works will be undertaken in partnership with the CCMA and PV and will initially focus on reinstatement of indigenous overstorey canopy cover where this is unlikely to recover naturally without planting.
+Seed sourced from known existing remnant indigenous overstorey trees on the site and nearby will be used to grow new trees and shrubs which will be planted in accordance with EVC benchmarks and to suit the modified hydraulic conditions at Sparrovale.

-Planting will target natural riparian areas along the Barwon River and areas of modified/disturbed slightly raised land along existing tracks and channels which will favour the sustainable establishment of indigenous trees.
-This type of planting is well suited to community planting days and school groups and will be an important part of developing local community appreciation and ownership of the new wetland reserve.
+New planting will target riparian areas along the Barwon River where native vegetation has been removed and areas of modified/disturbed slightly raised land along existing tracks and channels which will favour the sustainable establishment of indigenous trees including Moonah and Bellarine Yellow Gum.